mohae/json2go/README.md

 If a field's value is null, the field's type will be `interface{}`, as that field's type is not determinable.

-The CLI is in the `cmd/json2struct` subdirectory.
-See that [README](https://github.com/mohae/json2struct/tree/master/cmd/json2struct) for more info and examples.
+The CLI is in the `cmd/json2go` subdirectory.
+See that [README](https://github.com/mohae/json2go/tree/master/cmd/json2go) for more info and examples.

-## Example:
+## Examples:

 __map[string][]T__